 Measures that lead to energy savings and reduced greenhouse gas emissions are described in the report as "directed actions" and "enabling effects".
-These relate to savings by customers using green ICT services ("enabling effects", scope 4) as well as measures within Swisscom that lead to a reduction in the consumption of heating and vehicle fuels and of electricity.
+These firstly relate to measures within Swisscom that lead to a reduction in the consumption of heating and vehicle fuels and of electricity ("directed actions"); and secondly to savings by customers using green ICT services ("enabling effects", Scope 4).
 Until 2017, reductions in greenhouse gas emissions using green ICT services were calculated using the GHG Protocol Product Life Cycle Accounting and Reporting Standard ICT Sector Guidance.
 Since 2018, they have been calculated in accordance to the ICT Sector Guidance based on the GHG Protocol Product Life Cycle Accounting and Reporting Standard.